Aldlevine/ludwig/README.md

 # ludwig.define

-Generates a class based on input input function

-### define(fn)

-Generates a class based on input input function
+Generates a class based on input function

 **Parameters**